The gunman who killed 11 people in a Pittsburgh synagogue is found eligible for the death penalty

 But Bowers’ defense lawyer, Michael Burt, cited expert witnesses to bolster the claim that a “delusional belief system took over his thinking,” which left him unable to do anything but “following the dictates” of those delusional thoughts.

-Burt argued that Bowers’ ability to form intent was impaired by schizophrenia, epilepsy and a delusional belief that he could stop a genocide of white people by killing Jews who help immigrants.
+Burt argued that Bowers’ ability to form intent was also impaired by schizophrenia and epilepsy.

-Even years after the attack, facing capital murder charges, Bowers still “can’t restrain himself about these delusions he has about the country being invaded, that he’s a soldier at war,” Burt said.

 Song denounced the idea that Bowers lacked control of his actions.
 She noted that Bowers told one of the defense’s own expert medical witnesses that he meticulously planned the attack, considered other potential Jewish targets, and “regrets that he didn’t kill dozens more.”
 Song said Bowers described himself as calm and focused as he shot to kill.

-And U.S. Attorney Eric Olshan added that Bowers wasn’t delusional, he “just believes things that are repugnant.”
+U.S. Attorney Eric Olshan said Bowers wasn’t delusional, but that he “just believes things that are repugnant.”

 Associated Press reporter Michael Rubinkam in northeastern Pennsylvania contributed to this report.